Bachelor of Communication - Information Design

 About the program

-Students enrolled in this 4-year degree program, the only one of its kind in western Canada, complete eight semesters in an interdisciplinary curriculum created to develop the best in their profession.
+Students enrolled in this unique four-year degree program complete eight semesters in an interdisciplinary curriculum created to develop the best in their profession.
 The Bachelor of Communication - Information Design degree combines skills in visual communication, writing, research, project management and usability testing that reaches far beyond traditional programs in design, technical communication or publishing.
 In addition to their academics, students receive intensive workplace preparation and complete one 4-month paid work experience term at the end of their second year of study.
+This work experience has a transformative impact on their next two years as students at MRU.

 What our students can do for you